realt0w/IEVR_Mod_Manager/README.md

 ### Creating a Mod

-1. Create a mod folder in the `Mods/` directory (use a descriptive name, avoid spaces)
+1. Create a mod folder inside `%AppData%\.ievrModManager\Mods` (use a descriptive name, avoid spaces)
 2. Create the `data/` folder inside your mod folder
 3. Add your modded files to `data/`, maintaining the same directory structure as the game
 4. Create `mod_data.json` in the root of your mod folder (see [Mod Metadata](#mod-metadata))